 Then Add the Beach

-A safari can be tough going for kids.
-First, there’s the long-haul flight to Africa.
-Then there are the early wake-up calls for dawn game drives as well as substantial time in the heat of the bush.
+A safari can be tough going for young kids.
+From the long-haul flight to Africa to the early wake-up calls for dawn game drives, as well as substantial time in the heat of the bush.
 To return home truly rested and refreshed, we suggest adding a few days at the beach or on an island to your safari.

-If you’re in Kenya, then head to the tropical southern coast to Diani Beach for warm water, late mornings and plenty of fun in the sun.
+If you’re visiting Kenya, head to the tropical southern coast like Diani Beach or nearby Zanzibar for warm water, late mornings and plenty of fun in the sun:

 Head to the Kalahari for Timon